-Draws students from all majors who are interested in an interdisciplinary exploration of how the mind works.
+The Cognitive Science track draws students from all majors who are interested in an interdisciplinary exploration of how the mind works.
 Students explore connections between Philosophy, Psychology, Artificial Intelligence, Linguistics, Neuroscience, and Anthropology.

 What are the benefits?

 - Small classes

 - Individual attention and one-on-one interaction with faculty

 - Research experience

 - Great preparation for graduate school

 - The Cognitive Science Honors designation on diploma/transcripts